ybgskr12/Reforestation/README.md

-## What do you call a careful wolf?
-Aware wolf.
+## What do you call a monkey in a mine field?
+A babooooom!